Please note: schools will be OPEN on Thursday, March 22.

 Due to severe weather conditions, New York City public schools are closed on Wednesday, March 21, 2018.
-School-based staff should not report to work.
+School-based staff should not report to work on March 21.
 Please note the following additional information concerning DOE staff and reporting requirements.

 Employees whose work assignment is in a school (e.g. Single Shepherd and Universal Literacy Coaches) should not report to work.
 (Custodians, custodial staff and Early Childhood Social Workers, see Additional Notes below.)

 For staff who normally report to central and field offices:

 While schools are closed, central and field offices remain open, including those offices which are located in school buildings.
 All central and field office staff should report to work or utilize annual leave.